 - Agriculture- Corn, Beans, Rice, Wheat, etc.

 The commodities market is driven by the basic principles of demand and supply.
-Lower supply driver high demand.
-When results in high prices and vice versa.
-Possible dissipation in supply, such as widespread health care scare in cattle high lead to a visible change in the generally stable and predictable demand for livestock.
+Lower supply drives high demand.
+When results in high prices are vice versa.
+Possible disruptions in supply, such as widespread health care scare in cattle high lead to a visible change in the generally stable and predictable demand for livestock.
 The volatile market typically causes investors to shift towards precious metals like gold and silver, which have been considered as a reliable and dependable deliverable valued.
 Precious metals can also be used as a hedge against high inflation and periods of currency devaluation.
 Normally two types of investors participate in the commodity market.

 a.
 Commercial or institutional users of the commodity.